exbuddha/pond/README.md

     # try to terminate all signal processes
     SIG=0 SIGPID=0 ./run exit

+    # try to terminate specific signal processes
+    NKL="list of processes to keep alive" \
+    SIG=0 SIGPID=0 ./run exit

+    # same as above only inside command line
+    NKL="list of processes to keep alive" \
+    kill_signal_ list of processes to kill
     ```

   - Press `F8` to evaluate the command line.